FrancisIGP/CompTIA_Trifecta_Repository/CompTIA_A+/1201/Networking.md

 ## 2.0 Networking

-### 2.1 Compare and contrast Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) ports, protocols, and their purposes.
+### 2.1 Compare and contrast Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) ports, protocols, and their purposes

 ### Introduction to IP